0glabs/0g-doc/docs/run-a-node/validator.md

    ```bash
    0gchaind config chain-id zgtendermint_16600-2
    ```
-**3. Initialise Your Node:** by creating necessary configuration files and a validator key pair, establishing your node's identity within the 0G network.
+**3. Initialize Your Node:** by creating necessary configuration files and a validator key pair, establishing your node's identity within the 0G network.

    ```bash
    0gchaind init <your_validator_name> --chain-id zgtendermint_16600-2